riquiofficial/taylor_hopkinson_challenge/readme.md

 - Django Rest Framework v3.12.2
 - django-cors-headers

-If any of these are missing you can use `pip3 install packagenamehere`
+If any of these are missing you can use `pip3 install "packagenamehere"`

 ### Front End

-- Node v10.22.0
+- npm v7.19.0

 ## Usage